m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 This approach is still limited by the amount of processing power you have.
 After a certain number of threads, the work will become CPU-bound.
 Some threads will end up just having to wait their turn for computing resources.

 In addition, this approach lacks locality.
-The boss doesn’t keep track of what any of the workers were doing last.
+The boss doesn't keep track of what any of the workers were doing last.
 It is possible that a thread is just finishing a task that is very similar to an incoming task, and therefore may be best suited to complete that task.
 The boss has no insight into this fact.

 ## Describe the pipelined multithreading pattern.
 If you need to improve a performance metric like throughput or response time, what could you do in a pipelined model?
 What are the limiting factors in improving performance with this pattern?
 In the pipeline pattern, the execution of the task is broken down into stages.
 Threads are assigned to continually complete the work at once stage, receiving requests from the stage before it and passing work on to the stage after it.